DoctorWkt/rosco_m68k/code/tools/r68k/README.md

 followed by the execution of whatever binary you placed on the SD card with the name `ROSCODE1.BIN`.

+## Emulated Memory and the Base Register

+`r68k` emulates 1M of onboard RAM starting at $00000000, 1M of ROM starting
+at $00E00000, and 1M of expansion RAM starting at $00100000.

+`r68k` also emulates a "base register" for the expansion RAM.
+This is a 4-bit I/O register (initially zero) which can wb written to at address $00FFE001.

+The base register's value, multiplied by 64K, is then added to any expansion RAM address.
+This allows the "base" of the expansion RAM to be positioned at any of sixteen 64K-spaced locations.

+For example, with the base register set to 0x0, expansion memory address
+$00100124 becomes $00100124 + $0000000 => $00100124.
+But if the base
+register was set to 0x4, then address $00100124 becomes
+$00100124 + $0040000 => $00140124.

+The purpose of the base register is to allow an operating system to load multiple programs into the expansion RAM, each starting at a different 64K position.
+By setting the base register suitably, each program will think that it starts at $00100000 instead of its actual physical location.

 ## Example Script to Build a Bootable SD Card